 Remember to re-apply your sunscreen every 2-3 hours

 If all else fails and you do get sunburned, then don’t beat yourself up.
 Everyone makes mistakes, and sometimes the draw of the sun is too strong and we opt not to (or forget to) follow the advice we have been given!

 If you have been sunburned or you feel unwell in the sun, the first step in managing sunburn is to remove yourself from the rays and go indoors.
 Cool the skin by having a cool shower or bath, or sponging the skin with lukewarm water.
 Ensure that you also drink enough water, as the sunburn can result in dehydration.
 Drinking plenty of fluids will also cool you down.

 For mild sunburn, apply a topical cream to the skin.
 A moisturising lotion (emollient) or after-sun cream will be available from your local pharmacy.
 Calamine lotion can relieve any itching due to the sunburn.
 These creams will soothe the skin, and relieve the feeling of tightness that can often happen.

 Hydrocortisone cream (also available from your local pharmacy) can be applied to relieve itching, and reduce pain and inflammation, and if you have more severe pain due to your sunburn, you can even try painkillers in the form of tablets.

 If your sunburn is severe, you should take advice from a GP or private GP.
 You might even require burn dressings and special burn cream.
 In you feel very unwell and have the symptoms of heatstroke, book an appointment with your GP for advice.
-We have fully qualified private GPs available at all nine of our central London clinic locations, with short-notice and same-day doctor appointments available.
+We have fully qualified private GPs available at all 12 of our central London clinic locations, with short-notice and same-day doctor appointments available.
 If you’ve got any sun-related concerns, we’re here for you!